VFL/AFL pre-season competition: Regional challenge

-Since 2003, the AFL has run a series of pre-season practice matches called the "Regional Challenge" or "NAB Challenge" for clubs that are eliminated from the main pre-season cup competition.
-It provides eliminated teams with match practice before the main premiership season and brings the game to fans in remote areas and can gauge interest in new markets.
+From 2003 until the demise of the pre-season cup competition, the AFL ran a series of practice matches called the Regional Challenge or NAB Challenge for clubs that were eliminated from the main competition.
+It provided eliminated teams with match practice before the main premiership season and brought the game to fans in remote areas while gauging interest in new markets.

-Venues are limited to those that are considered AFL standard.
-This requires surfaces that prevent injury to players, spectator facilities including grandstand seating, and adequate lights for night matches.
-Many of the matches in this series are still played at current AFL and former AFL metropolitan venues, particularly since 2007 when the Victorian drought made many regional grounds in Victoria either unavailable or unsuitable for AFL matches.
-Although the games were exhibitional in nature and there was no prize, they attracted a large amount of interest in regional areas and have grown in popularity.
+Venues were limited to those that were considered AFL standard.
+This required surfaces that prevent injury to players, spectator facilities including grandstand seating, and adequate lights for night matches.
+Many of the matches in this series were still played at current AFL and former AFL metropolitan venues, particularly since 2007 when the Victorian drought made many regional grounds in Victoria either unavailable or unsuitable for AFL matches.
+Although the games were exhibitional in nature and there was no prize, they attracted a large amount of interest in regional areas and grew in popularity.

-While attendances for these matches are sometimes published in the media and the AFL carries match reports on all matches, the AFL does not always publish attendance for these matches as the attendances are quite low by AFL standards.
-In 2005, the total Regional Challenge attendance was 117,552, up from 87,000 in 2004 and 76,000 in 2003.